 Stainless steel exteriors: wash with a clean sponge or soft cloth and a mild detergent in warm water.
 Do not use appliance wax, polish, bleach, or other products containing chlorine on stainless steel.
+Stainless steel can be cleaned with a commercially available stainless on stainless steel.
 Stainless steel can be cleaned with a commercially available stainless steel cleaner.
 A spray-on stainless steel cleaner works best.

-IMPORTANT: Do not allow the Stainless Steel Cleaner and Polish to come into contact with any plastic parts such as the trim pieces, dispenser covers or door gaskets.
+Do not allow the Stainless Steel Cleaner and Polish to come into contact with any plastic parts such as the trim pieces, dispenser covers or door gaskets.
 If unintentional contact does occur, clean plastic part with a sponge and mild detergent in warm water.
 Dry thoroughly with a soft cloth.